ILIAS-eLearning/ilias/docs/configuration/install.md

 Plugins are the way to add new functionality to your ILIAS installation.
 Do not change the core files, or you will not be able to update your installation easily.
 A variety of free plugins is provided from our community via the [ILIAS Plugin Repository](https://docu.ilias.de/go/cat/1442).
-To develop plugins, you can start in our [development guide](https://docu.ilias.de/go/pg/27030_42).
+To develop plugins, you can get started in our [Development Guide](https://docu.ilias.de/go/pg/27030_42).

 Custom styles are the way to modify the look of your ILIAS installation.
 Have a look in the [documentation of the System Styles and Custom Styles](../../templates/Readme.md)